AkasaMindAndBodyhealth/AkasaMindAndBodyhealth.github.io/README.md

 This site is based on Bootstrap 4, React and we hope to provide a scheduling solution in the future.

+For instructions on deploying this app on Github pages please checkout the README_CRA.md file in this folder.

 Thanks for your interest,
 The Akasa Web Dev Team